aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 Introduction and importing existing simulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In AiiDA, one very import type of calculation in called calculation job (or ``CalcJob``).
+In AiiDA, one very important type of calculation in called "calculation job" (whose logic is
+implenented in a ``CalcJob`` python class, and that are stored upon execution using a ``CalcJobNode`` python class).
 These calculations represent the execution
 of an external code (e.g. Quantum ESPRESSO, Wannier90, ...), very often on a different computer
 than the one where AiiDA is installed.
 The execution is automatically tracked by AiiDA (input creation, submission, waiting for the job scheduler,
-file retrieval and parsing) and also in this case inputs and outputs are connected to the ``CalcJobNode`` via
+file retrieval and parsing) and its inputs and outputs are connected to the ``CalcJobNode`` (representing
-INPUT and CREATE links.
+the execution) via INPUT and CREATE links.

 In the following, we want to launch a ``CalcJob`` running a Wannier90 calculation.
 Typically, before running a Wannier90 calculation, you need to obtain the ``.amn``, ``.mmn``, ... files